5 effective Black Friday deals you should offer this year

-This type of discount can help you get rid of excess inventory, sell not-so-popular products by combining them with top-performers, encourage bigger spends, and introduce new products to customers.
+This type of discount can help you get rid of excess inventory, sell not-so-popular products, increase average order value, and introduce customers to new products.

 With bundled discounts, products are cheaper when bought together than they would be if all purchased individually.

 It’s suggested that you take a mixed bundling approach rather than just pure bundling — this gives consumers the option to buy the bundled products individually (not just as a package deal), and has been found to be more effective than only offering products in a bundle.

 You can find examples of these multi-pack offers on Scentsy.